It’s no doubt that the wide receiver is perhaps one of the most popular positions on the pitch.

 Take the Patriot’s wide receiver, Julian Edelman, for example.
 Standing at 5’10” tall and 198lbs, Edelman does not belong to the league’s largest players, but he is undoubtedly one of the best.

-With 36 career touchdowns and 6822 running yards, Edelman is one of the sport’s most successful running backs.
+With 36 career touchdowns and 6822 running yards, Edelman is one of the sport’s most successful receivers.
 And he’s shown through a combination of pace and power that size doesn’t matter.

-To become a great wide receiver, like Edelman, you need to work on your acceleration firstly.
+To become a great wide receiver, like Edelman, you primarily need to work on your acceleration.

 Coaches will often preach to you about separation quickness.
 That is how fast you can break away from your opponent to gain that extra couple of yards of space to make a catch or score a touchdown.

 And in football, acceleration is everything.
-Whether you’re a running back, defensive end, or wide receiver, getting that extra yard over your opponent can mean the difference between a touchdown and a missed tackle.
+Whether you’re a running back, defensive end, or wide receiver, getting that extra yard over your opponent can mean the difference between a touchdown and getting tackled.

 The best wide receivers in the league all have belting pace and acceleration.
 One player to model yourself on is the Kansas City Cheifs’ Tyreek Hill.
 Hill has an outstanding ability to pull away from defenders, a fantastic 40-yard dash time of 4.29 seconds.
 Crazy!